 There is no gross pathology evident in animals which have died of rabies.
 Microscopic lesions of the central nervous system are inflammatory and similar to those seen in other virus infections.
 Negri bodies (inclusion bodies in the cytoplasm of neurons of infected animals) are positive proof of rabies infection.

-In Michigan, rabies diagnosis is done by the Michigan Department of Community Health in Lansing.
-Dogs and cats are quarantined for 10 days for observation.
+In Michigan, rabies diagnosis is done by the Michigan Department of Health and Human Services Rabies Laboratory in Lansing.
+In the event of a bite exposure, dogs and cats are quarantined for 10 days for observation.
 If no illness becomes apparent within that time, they are considered not to have rabies.
-Wild animals that have bitten or exposed humans or unvaccinated domestic animals should be killed immediately and their heads submitted to the proper health authorities as soon as possible.
+Wild animals that have bitten or exposed humans or unvaccinated domestic animals should be killed immediately, and their heads submitted to the proper health authorities as soon as possible.
 Bats should be sent in whole.
 Care must be taken when killing such animals to avoid damaging the brain.
 The individual handling the dead animal should wear rubber gloves as a precautionary measure.

 Veterinarians and local health departments should have mailing containers to submit the head or body for testing.
-If none of these are available the specimen should be placed in several plastic bags, cooled and driven to the Rose Lake Laboratory for handling.
+If none of these are available the specimen should be placed in several plastic bags, cooled, and driven to the Wildlife Disease Laboratory for handling.

-At the Community Health Laboratory, diagnosis is made by placing a small amount of brain tissue on a microscope slide and treating it with a fluorescent dye.
+At the Health and Human Services Rabies Laboratory, diagnosis is made by placing a small amount of brain tissue on a microscope slide and treating it with a fluorescent dye.
 When viewed under a microscope equipped with ultraviolet light, rabies-positive specimens will fluoresce, or glow.

 Rabies in domestic animals can be controlled by vaccination and quarantine.
 These methods are difficult and expensive, but not impossible to use on wild species.
 Rabies in wildlife (raccoons) has been successfully controlled in some parts of the United States through the use of oral rabies vaccination programs.
 In these programs packets of vaccine are distributed for consumption by these terrestrial rabies vector species.
 The technique has also been successfully used on coyotes in Texas.